 The information presented on this site is for informational purposes only and does not constitute legal advice or establish an attorney-client relationship.

 See FERPA laws here.

-The answer depends upon the nature of contract.
-You should contact UNM’s Procurement Office if you are buying equipment, software, consulting services, or any other type of purchase on UNM’s behalf; the Office of Sponsored Research if the contract relates to a research program, proposed research collaboration, or the acquisition of biological or other materials needed for your research (for example, a material transfer agreement); or STC.UNM if the contract relates to the license of UNM’s intellectual property.
+Please refer to University Business Policies and Procedures Manual (UBPPM) Policy 2010 referenced immediately above for information on who is designated authority to sign contracts on behalf of UNM.
+Signature authority depends upon the nature of contract.
+Please contact UNM’s Procurement Office if you are buying equipment, software, consulting services, or any other type of purchase on UNM’s behalf; the Office of Sponsored Research if the contract relates to a research program, proposed research collaboration, or the acquisition of biological or other materials needed for your research (for example, a material transfer agreement); or STC.UNM if the contract relates to the license of UNM’s intellectual property.
 If it is unclear whom to contact, the OUC would be happy to assist you.
-Please note that UBPPM 2010 designates who is authorized to sign contracts on behalf of the University.
 Contracts may be signed on behalf of the University only by:

-Before you pass the contract on to the appropriate office for review, you should first read the contract carefully to identify any terms you think may be inconsistent with your goals.
+Before you pass the contract on to the appropriate office for review, you need to read the contract carefully to identify any terms you think may be inconsistent with your goals.